DataCurationWorkshop/Beijing-2015/agenda_05.19.2015.md

 - We need affiliated partners: University of Oxford, UW (?)
 - We need list of places where we have done this in the past: HKU + BIT
 - We need testimonials from previous students "Best workshop I've ever attended..."
+- We need a way of formalizing agreements re. payments, agendas, lodging, etc